nickthecoder/eplayground/powerAndLEDs/README.md

 **LED module**

-A board can be configured in two ways.
+The module can be configured in two ways.
 With the solder bridge to GND, the LEDs work as normal.

 With the solder bridge to VCC, the LEDs work in reverse, i.e. **on** when the signal is **low** and **off** when it is **high**.